Bullpup: History

-The earliest bullpup firearm known is a heavy bench-rest target rifle made circa 1860 for a Professor Richard Potter by Riviere of London.
+The earliest bullpup firearm known is a heavy bench-rest target rifle made circa 1860 for Richard Potter by Riviere of London.
 It weighs more than 6 kg and features an octagonal barrel of approximately 20 bore (0.60 in) in calibre, with two-groove Brunswick rifling.
 It is held in the collection of the British National Rifle Association.
 One of the earliest repeating bullpup designs was patented by William Joseph Curtis in 1866.
 The concept was later used in bolt-action rifles such as the Thorneycroft carbine of 1901, although the increased distance from hand grip to bolt handle meant the decreased length had to be weighed against the increased time required to fire.
 It was used in semi-automatic firearms in 1918 (6.5 mm French Faucon-Meunier semi-automatic rifle developed by Lt.
 Col. Armand-Frédéric Faucon), then in 1936 a bullpup machine pistol was patented by the Frenchman Henri Delacre.
 The first bullpup design used in combat was the PzB M.SS.41 anti-tank rifle during World War II.
 It was a Czech weapon used by the SS, produced under German occupation.

 EM-2, an experimental British assault rifle from the 1950s.

 After World War II, Western engineers drew inspiration from the German Sturmgewehr 44 assault rifle, which offered a compromise between bolt-action rifles and submachine guns.
 Among them was Kazimierz Januszewski (also known as Stefan Janson), a Polish engineer who had worked at the Polish national arsenal during the 1930s.
 After being mobilized during World War II he escaped German and Soviet forces and made his way to England, where he was a part of the "Polish design team" at Enfield Lock's Royal Small Arms Factory.
 The factory was run by lieutenant colonel Edward Kent-Lemon.
 As Januszewski was developing a new rifle, the "Ideal Calibre Board" was searching for a replacement for the .303 cartridge.
 The Board decided on an optimal 7 mm cartridge on which Januszewski and the two teams working at Enfield had to base their designs.
 One design team led by Stanley Thorpe produced a gas-powered rifle with a locking system based on the Sturmgewehr.
 The design used steel pressings which were difficult to obtain, and so was scrapped.
 The result of the Polish design team's efforts was the EM-2, which broke significant ground.